carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 would prefer the user to be explicit (so, for example, the name `T` was visible in the definition of `S`).

+### Field requirements

+To match the expressivity of inheritance, we might want to allow interfaces to express the requirement that any implementing type has a particular field.
+We might want to restrict what can be done with that field, using capabilities like "read", "write", and "address of" (which implies read and write).
+Swift also has a "modify" capability implemented using coroutines, without requiring there be a value of the right type we can take the address of.
+If we do expose an "address of" capability, it will have to be a real address since we don't expect any sort of proxy to be able to be used instead.

 ## Notes

 These are notes from discussions after this document was first written that have